 You May Qualify for Legal Assistance

-If you want free, yet professional help with your disability claim, we strongly recommend talking to an attorney.
-You can apply for free at the nearest Social Security office, if you already have convincing medical evidence to submit.
+If you want free expert help with your SSD claim, we recommend talking to an attorney.
+You can apply for free at the nearest Social Security office, if you already have strong, recent medical evidence to submit.
 Filing your claim is free, whether you go through a lawyer or apply in person at the Social Security office.
-However, a lawyer makes you 3x more likely to win SSD benefits the first time you apply.
+However, a lawyer makes you 3x more likely to win SSD benefits in the shortest time possible.

 Get Your Free Benefits Evaluation